louisegrandserre/Machine-Learning-MD-Simulations/DeePMD/README.md

 - Script to compute Root Mean Squared Error (RMSE) loss during training steps.

 ### `phonon/` Directory:
-- Contains a script to calculate phonon Density of States (DOS) and band structures. `calcul_phonon_modes`: Script using Phonolammps and Phonopy to compute phonon modes.
+- Contains a script to calculate phonon Density of States (DOS) and band structures: `calcul_phonon_modes`, using Phonolammps and Phonopy.